LakshyaGulenia/K8s/README.md

 ### 1. Control Plane Components
    - **API Server**: Acts as the front-end for the Kubernetes control plane.
 All external and internal interactions with the cluster go through the API Server.
    - **Etcd**: A key-value store that holds all cluster data, including configuration data, state information, and metadata.
+# 📘 Understanding etcd in Kubernetes

+## 🧠 What is `etcd`?

+`etcd` is the **central brain** or **memory** of a Kubernetes cluster.

+It is a **key-value store** used by Kubernetes to store all cluster data, including:

+- Pod and Node information
+- Configuration settings
+- Deployment details
+- Secrets and ConfigMaps

+---

+## 📦 Think of It Like This:

+Imagine your cluster is a school:

+- 🏫 Students → Pods
+- 👨‍🏫 Teachers → Nodes
+- 📋 Rules → ConfigMaps, Secrets
+- 🛠️ Schedules → Deployments, Services

+`etcd` is the **logbook** that keeps track of everything.

+---

+## 🔐 Key Features:

+- Stores **cluster state** and desired state
+- Provides **consistency and high availability**
+- Used by the **Kubernetes API server** to read/write data

+---

+## 🧩 How etcd Fits in Kubernetes

    - **Controller Manager**: Manages controllers that ensure the cluster's desired state matches its actual state, handling nodes, endpoints, and replication.🛠️ What is the Controller Manager?
      The Controller Manager is like the supervisor in a factory.It watches the cluster and takes action to make sure the current state matches the desired state (as defined in your YAML files).
      🧠 It manages different controllers like: